lukemorton/lukemorton.co.uk/src/content/articles/2020-05-10-every-team-helps-to-develop-software.md

 ## Software is a good excuse for organisational change

 Software and digital transformation in general presents a great opportunity for organisational change.
 By acting more like technology startups, slow-moving organisations can begin to embrace change more readily.
-Even governments could benefit from a sense and respond approach to policy.

 Only when your software development team embraces the wider organisation and users can they realise the true value of the software they are creating.